stat850-unl/project-math-day-2020/README.md

 -Add some nice graphics (artist trends, yearly/monthly trends, etc)

--Assuming I can get the owner to identify his 'must haves' vs just the desirables, we should be able to provide a client-requested interface that can be hosted in a shiny app and used as a replacement for the current Google Sheets method.
+-Provide a client-requested interface that can be hosted in a Shiny app and used as a replacement for the current Google Sheets method.

--Incorporate an owner-friendly element where the owner can just submit a single month's worth of data and have the database update
+-Incorporate an owner-friendly element where the owner can just submit a single month's worth of data and have the database update with new statistics and graphics

 ## Group Members